hallvardnmbu/reinforcement-learning/reinforcement-learning/orion-hpc/README.md

 Notes
 -----

 The checkpointed weights are saved to `./output/weights-{game-number}.pth`.
-And the final weights are saved to `./output/weights-final.pth`.

-The log messages (i.e., debug and info) are written to `./output/debug.txt`.
+The log messages (i.e., info and error messages) are written to `./output/debug.txt`.
+In order to view more detailed messages, set the log-level to debug in `./train.py`.

-Printouts are saved to `./output/print.out`.
+Printouts are saved to `./output/print.out`, but the most informative output is the `.
+/output/debug.txt`.